The Importance of DHA

 In studies of adults, those who regularly consumed oily fish or supplements containing omega-3 fatty acids were significantly less likely to develop macular degeneration than those who did not eat fish or take the supplements.

-Omega-3 fatty acids are also helpful in the prevention, treatment and improvement of dry eye syndrome, a very common disorder characterized by dry, itchy eyes, blurry vision and a gritty or sandy sensation in the eyes.
-And, the fatty acids are believed to help the drainage of intraocular fluid from the eye, reducing the likelihood of a spike in eye pressure and glaucoma.
+Research shows omega-3 fatty acids may be helpful in the prevention, treatment and improvement of dry eye syndrome, a very common disorder characterized by dry, itchy eyes, blurry vision and a gritty or sandy sensation in the eyes.
+Fatty acids are also believed to help the drainage of intraocular fluid from the eye, reducing the likelihood of a spike in eye pressure and glaucoma.

 Whole Body Health Benefits